9 Worst Christmas Ads of All Time

 However, looking back on this now it just leaves a bad taste in our mouth (pun intended).

 Is that a laser?
 Radio wave zapper-thingy?
 Alien blaster?
 No, seriously, we can’t tell.

 Apparently this ad from Klaxon is for their Type L Klaxon blow horn.
 It’s hard to tell by his face, but it either did the trick to wake up old Mr. Wilson there and he’s nice and spritely or he’s filled with a fit of rage and is about to do something he’ll regret.

 Either way, good prank Mrs. Wilson.

 Pyrene clearly knows how to make a strong impression as seen by this Christmas ad they ran for their brass pump fire extinguisher.

 The sheer terror in the face of each family member appears so realistic you almost feel a bit of fear for them yourself, instantly wiping all sense of holiday joy and cheer from our hearts.

 However, no one can question the ad must have been effective at selling extinguishers!
-We think?
+Do we think?